startup-bootstrap-engine/startup-docs/docs/api/getting-started.md

 **Note:** You’ll mostly be using the Development environment at the beginning.
 Production mode is only used in production (of course!) and to emulate production conditions locally, for testing purposes.

+## Dynamic Module Building

+By default, you can keep the default modules from .env as is.
+However, if you want to customize our API with different databases or services, you can [check this guide](./dynamic-module-building.md) for more information.